jgbarah/evaluating-foss-projects/community.md

 # Evaluation of FOSS communities

+For many FOSS projects, the communities supporting them are the main responsibles for the evolution of the project.
+Evaluating the communities is therefore fundamental to evaluate the project.

 ## Different scopes: developers, contributors, users...

 FOSS communities are diverse, and may include many different actors.
 But in general, attending at the scope, the following, usually overlapping, communities can be defined: